gbif/hp-swissnatcoll/en/data/data_how_to.md

 The data present on the SVNHC portal is found on this page Occurrence search - SVNHC (home > Data > Occurrence or Collections or Institutions).
 The display can be chosen:
 - a **table** where each line corresponds to a museum specimen (or a collection or an institution , depending on the view chosen) and each column corresponds to **all the information we have about a specific specimen/collection/institution**.

 - a **map** where each point corresponds to a **georeferenced museum specimen**.
 By clicking on it on the map, a small window opens, and by clicking on the small window, the information panel of the occurrence appears on the right of the screen.
+The metadata is grouped in categories, which have their own fields (Summary, Record, Taxon, Location, Occurrence, Event, Identification, Other and Citation)

 # Can I filter the data?
 To filter the data in the Occurrence table presentation, you have a highlighted selected set (listed here below) and by clicking on the "More" button, you have access to more available filters